oracle-devrel/devo.tutorials/ocimonitoring-w-steampipe-prometheus-grafana.md

 ## How it works

-{% img assets/oci-monitoring-architecture.png "Architecture" "Architecture Overview" %}
+{% imgx assets/oci-monitoring-architecture.png "Architecture" "Architecture Overview" %}

 1. Execute the Python script
 2. Steampipe gathers the information from Oracle Cloud Infrastructure